Difference Between Linked and Non-Linked Insurance Plans

 Non-linked insurance plans are traditional insurance plan that only aims to offer comprehensive financial protection to your family in case of your unfortunate demise during the policy tenure.
 These insurance plans are not linked to the market, and hence, their returns are not based on how the market performs.
 Non-linked insurance plans are low-risk plans that offer low returns and a well-defined death or maturity benefit.
 Some of these insurance policies give out guaranteed1 returns, including bonuses2 and loyalty payouts.

 Typically, term insurance, a guaranteed1 savings plan, endowment policy, money-back policy and other similar plans are categorised as non-linked insurance plans.
-However, term plans are also non-participating life insurance plans where you do not receive any bonuses2 or add-ons; instead, you only get a fixed insurance cover in return for the premiums you pay.
+However, term plans with return of premium are also non-participating life insurance plans where you do not receive any bonuses2 or add-ons; instead, you only get a fixed insurance cover in return for the premiums you pay.

 Linked insurance policies are often referred to as insurance-cum-investment plans.
 These policies are linked to the stock market, and their returns are based on how the market performs.
 In such plans, a part of the premiums you pay for your policy is used to provide you with a secure insurance cover.
 The remainder of the premiums is invested in the market, in funds of your choice and as per your risk tolerance, investment horizon and financial objective.